CoinGame/NuDocker/README.md

 ex.

 ~/NuDocker

 ~/Nubit

+**Running ABBAD.sh is optional.
+You can skip this step and move onto running StartContainer.sh if you copy your own version of the Nu daemon (nud) to the NuDocker folder first**

 Use ABBAD.sh to generate a unique blockchain by pointing to the master source files.
 This will prevent clients from syncing up with the wrong chain or possibly the actual mainnet/testnet.
 Provide the path to source as a parameter.
 Make sure to use a full path.